janawold1/2023_MER_Special_Issue/08_manta_bayestyper.md

 Found that 76 SVs don't overlap in the batch data and 126 SVs don't overlap in the joint data.

+### Resolve SV type in non-overlapping sites

-    3. Find non-overlapping sites (i.e., those present in genotyped output, but absent in call set).
+We used `bcftools isec` to resolve the class of each SV present in genotyped output, but absent in the combined call set.
 ```

 ```

-    4. Annotate VCF with SV type.
+4) Annotate VCF for individual counts:
 First prepare the annotation file by identifying the resolvable SVs and their types:
 ```
 bcftools query -f '%CHROM\t%POS\n' batch_filtered/07_batch_filtered_genotypes.vcf > batch_geno_sites